The Mole People: In other media

+Shown on the MeTV show Svengoolie on April 22, 2023.

+The caged, decayed corpse of a Mole Person can be seen at the outskirts of the Darkmoor village at Dark Universe, the Epic Universe theme park land at Universal Studios in Florida.

 Mythology

 The fictionalized Mesopotamian history presented by the movie is based largely on Panbabylonism, as both Sumerian and Judaic stories describe the same events of the movie.
 Dr. Bentley states, erroneously, that the Biblical flood is an established archaeological fact, and the stranding of the Sumerians atop the mountain is a reference to the tale of Noah's Ark.

 Similarly to the protagonists of the movie Ishtar descends to the underworld.
 There is a Panbabylonic connection between Ishtar's descent and the Old Testament story of Joseph.
 The descent to the underworld is a common story of world mythologies, as is the flood myth.

 The movie erroneously associates Ishtar and the Sumerians.
 Ishtar was the Babylonian counterpart of the Sumerian goddess Inanna.
 The imagery associated with Ishtar in the movie is entirely fictional: Ishtar's symbol was an eight-pointed star representing Venus rather than the uneven chevron in the movie.
 All of the gods depicted on the temple walls are Egyptian, not Sumerian.

 Adad is an Akkadian (male) storm-god, counterpart to the Sumerian Ishkur.